Millennium Challenge 2002: Constraints

-Since the war game allowed for a ship-to-shore landing of ground troops at some (unknown) point during the 14 day exercise, and because their naval force was substantial, the Blue force was positioned on the shore-side of the region's active shipping lanes to keep them from impacting commerce during the exercise.
+Since the war game allowed for a ship-to-shore landing of ground troops at some unknown point during the 14 day exercise, and because their naval force was substantial, the Blue force was positioned on the shore-side of the region's active shipping lanes to keep them from impacting commerce during the exercise.
 This placed them near the Red shore rather than at a "standoff" distance.
-Conducting the war games during peacetime also meant that there were a large number of friendly/unaligned ships and aircraft in the zone, restricting the use of automated defense systems and more cautious Rules of Engagement.
-Red's tactics took full advantage of these factors, and to great effect.
+Conducting the war games during peacetime also meant that there were a large number of friendly or unaligned ships and aircraft in the zone, restricting the use of automated defense systems and more cautious Rules of Engagement.
+Red's tactics took full advantage of these factors to great effect.